18.9 Disorders of the Female Reproductive System

 Cervical Cancer Causes and Risk Factors

-More than 90 per cent of cases of cervical cancer are caused at least in part by (HPV), which is a sexually transmitted virus that also causes genital warts.
+More than 90 per cent of cases of cervical cancer are caused at least in part by human papillomavirus (HPV), which is a sexually transmitted virus that also causes genital warts.
 Figure 18.9.3 shows how HPV infection can cause cervical cancer by interfering with a normal cell division checkpoint.
 When HPV is not present, cervical cells containing mutations are not allowed to divide, so the cervix remains healthy.
 When HPV is present, however, cervical cells with mutations may be allowed to divide, leading to uncontrolled growth of mutated cells and the formation of a tumor.

 Other risk factors for cervical cancer include smoking, a weakened immune system (for example, due to HIV infection), use of birth control pills, becoming sexually active at a young age, and having many sexual partners.
 However, these risk factors are less important than HPV infection.
 Instead, the risk factors are more likely to increase the risk of cervical cancer in females who are already infected with HPV.
 For example, among HPV-infected women, current and former smokers have roughly two to three times the incidence of cervical cancer as non-smokers.
 Passive smoking, or secondhand smoke, is also associated with an increased risk of cervical cancer, but to a lesser extent.